How the tram developments will affect the University

 The tram works will be phased and completed in sections along the two new routes.
 The Beeston section of line three will serve the University, with new tram stops being constructed at the Queen’s Medical Centre and along University Boulevard at the south entrance to University Park and adjacent to the Highfields Sports Ground.

 Works on the proposed route through the Queen’s Medical Centre campus will include a bridge and raised tramline.

-A visual of Phase Two super-imposed over aerial photographs is also available, so you can see what the tram network development will look like once finished.
+A visual of Phase Two super-imposed over aerial photographs (PDF) is also available, so you can see what the tram network development will look like once finished.

 The latest updates on how construction work affects access to the University and its facilities for staff, students and visitors will be posted on this webpage throughout the building process.